hatai/image-downloader/README.md

 ## Credits

-This extension is and always wil be free, open-source, and without ads or tracking algorithms of any kind.
+This extension is and always will be free, open-source, and without ads or tracking algorithms of any kind.
 You can find source code here: [](https://github.com/hatai/image-downloader)

-This extension use following JavaScript libraries:

-* React
-* Redux
-* react-redux
-* redux-box
-* uuid
-* mdi
-* SweetAleart2

-This extension use following CSS Framework

-* Bluma

 ## Licence